 There are three MAPPA management levels to ensure that resources are focused where they are needed most to reduce the risk of harm.
-Over the course of this annual reporting year, we managed 912 registered sex offenders under MAPPA; 92.10% (840) at Level 1; 7.79% (71) at Level 2; and 0.11% (1) at Level 3.
+Over the course of this annual reporting year, we managed 963 registered sex offenders under MAPPA; 93.25% (898) at Level 1; 6.65% (64) at Level 2; and 0.10% (1) at Level 3.

-Over the course of this annual reporting year we managed 22 CAT 3 Violent Offenders under MAPPA: 95% (21) at Level 2; and 5% (1) at Level 3.
+Over the course of this annual reporting year we managed 10 CAT 3 Violent Offenders under MAPPA and all were managed at MAPPA Level 2.

-Over the past year, there have been 59 online MAPPA Level 2 meetings across Edinburgh, the Lothians and Scottish Borders, which managed RSOs and serious risk of harm violent offenders.
+Over the past year, there have been 60 MAPPA Level 2 meetings across Edinburgh, the Lothians and Scottish Borders, which managed RSOs and serious risk of harm violent offenders.
+We have returned to face to face meetings but with the added advantage of attendees being able to join the meeting via MS Teams, where appropriate.
 Each Level 2 meeting will consider a number of offenders.
-A Level 3 meeting will only consider one offender and there were 3 Level 3 meetings convened during the reporting year, of which 2 meetings related to an RSO and 1 meeting related to a serious risk of harm violent offender.
+A Level 3 meeting will only consider one offender and there were 6 Level 3 meetings convened during the reporting year, which all related to the an RSO.

-The 2021/22 MAPPA National Annual Report provides a picture of the main national developments in relation to MAPPA and can be viewed on the Scottish Government website under recent publications.
+The 2022/23 MAPPA National Annual Report provides a picture of the main national developments in relation to MAPPA and can be viewed on the Scottish Government website under recent publications.